Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Introduction

 Our procedure does not follow the canonical approach to FDR control and multiple testing in general.
 The canonical approach is to plug p-values into the BHq procedure, which controls the FDR under p-value independence and certain forms of dependence \citep{YB-YH:1995,YB-DY:2001}.

-Although these works have seeded a wealth of methodological innovations over the past two decades \citep{YB:2010}, all these procedures act on a set of valid p-values (or equivalent statistics), which they assume can be computed.\footnote{One notable exception is the SLOPE procedure \citep{MB-ea:2015}, which acts like a regression analogue of BHq without ever computing p-values, and provably controls the FDR in homoscedastic linear regression when the design matrix has orthogonal columns (necessitating, importantly, that $n\ge p$) and empirically, otherwise, whenever the signal obeys sparsity constraints.} The requirement of having valid p-values is quite constraining for general {conditional modeling} problems.
+Although these works have seeded a wealth of methodological innovations over the past two decades \citep{YB:2010}, all these procedures act on a set of valid p-values (or equivalent statistics), which they assume can be computed.\footnote{\rev{ \citet{YB-YG:2009} and \citet{MB-ea:2015} transform the p-value cutoffs of common FDR-controlling procedures into penalized regression analogues to avoid p-values altogether.
+They only} provably control the FDR in homoscedastic linear regression when the design matrix has orthogonal columns (necessitating, importantly, that $n\ge p$) \rev{but the latter work} empirically \rev{retains control more generally} whenever the signal obeys sparsity constraints. \rev{In a very different setting with spatial hypotheses, \citet{JL-ea:2016b} use approximations from Gaussian random field theory to heuristically control the FDR.}} The requirement of having valid p-values is quite constraining for general {conditional modeling} problems.